AndrewAndreevich/XR/_pages/about.md

 ### Slides from Lectures and Recitations

-Will be placed in the course area at [google drive](https://drive.google.com/drive/folders/1eQ3BigRqEl0Loy-CkIh5MEEu0XjNDinw?usp=drive_link) soon after each lecture and recitation.
+Will be placed in the course area at [Google drive](https://drive.google.com/drive/folders/1eQ3BigRqEl0Loy-CkIh5MEEu0XjNDinw?usp=drive_link) soon after each lecture and recitation.

 If you are authenticated at [Youtrack](https://aaorg.youtrack.cloud/), you can also access individual directories via links at relevant lesson task